laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/react-fundamentals/week-12/day-2/labs/star-wars-api-react-lab.md

 ## Exercises

-**Styling in this lab is secondary to completing the functionality**

 1. Research documentation of [SWAPI](https://swapi.dev/documentation) to find the endpoint for the `starships` resource.
 2. Start by writing everything in `App.js`; the creation of additional components can come later as you scale the project.
 3. Use the `useEffect` hook to fetch all the `"starship"` data from the API and store that data in component state using the `useState` hook.
 4. Map over the array of starship objects in component state and render a card for each starship.
 5. Cards should contain the text of the starship's name.

+**Styling in this lab is secondary to completing the functionality**

+6. Choose a css in React method and apply some style to your components

 <br>
 <br>